 Nevertheless, protein shakes still enjoy the image of a weight loss drink.
 However, there is hardly a drink that stimulates insulin, and the primary nutrient sensor mTOR like a protein shake with isolated whey protein.

-Not only do Protein Shakes break a fast, but they also directly inhibit autophagy, which aims to reduce harmful protein accumulations, such as in the brain (Li et al. 201741).
+Protein Shakes break a fast and directly inhibit autophagy, which aims to reduce harmful protein accumulations, such as in the brain (Li et al. 201741).

-Thus, autophagy counteracts our modern diseases characterized by too much protein and growth —these range from dementia to cardiovascular diseases and cancer.
+Thus, autophagy counteracts our modern diseases characterized by too much protein and growth, ranging from dementia to cardiovascular diseases and cancer.

 Because its effect is more intense on an empty stomach, you should not drink alcohol during intermittent fasting.